-About .75 miles from the southern trailhead there is a primitive campsite, but this is NOT on the Escarpment Trail.
+About .75 miles from the southern trailhead, there is a primitive campsite, but this is NOT on the Escarpment Trail.
 However, it is close enough that making the short side trip is easy.
-It would make a good campsite for people arriving late or campers who want to make a short overnight in the North-South Lake area without staying in the campground.
+It would make a good campsite for people arriving late or campers who want to make a quick overnight in the North-South Lake area without staying in the campground.
 Setting up a base camp here and day hiking the area would be an option.
 It may also benefit any thru-hikers on the Long Path, but with showers and other amenities at the campground, I would make the extra push.

-At North-South Lake New York State operates a large 200+ site campground.
-The trail starting on Schutt Road outside the park winds through gorgeous terrain and will eventually make its way into the campground and day use area.
-You’ll need to book two nights as per the parks requirement, but so what, stay one.
+At North-South Lake, New York State operates a large 200+ site campground.
+The trail starting on Schutt Road outside the park winds through gorgeous terrain and eventually makes its way into the campground and day-use area.
+You’ll need to book two nights as per the park’s requirement, but so what, stay one.
 With the relatively low rates, it may be worth it.

-Once one departs the Dutcher 1).Area water will become scarce as you will ascend the ridge to Arizona Mountain.
-Much of the time it lives up to its name (Arizona meaning “place of the small spring”
+Once one departs the Dutcher Notch Area, water will become scarce as you will ascend the ridge to Arizona Mountain.
+Much of the time, it lives up to its name (Arizona meaning “place of the small spring” 1).

-The best camping spots are heading west for about a quarter mile on the Batavia scheduled for replacement and relocated away from the stream and wet ground.
-If you plan on staying in the see our post on shelters.Trail.
+The best camping spots are heading west for about a quarter-mile on the Batavia Kill Trail.
 The descent is not hard.
 There is usually ample water in the area.
-You will have the pick of two (both can accommodate multiple tents) and the Batavia .
-The is very popular given its proximity to the trailhead in Big Hollow.
-As of this writing (8/2016), the is
+You will have the pick of two designated campsites (both can accommodate multiple tents) and the Batavia Kill Lean-to.
+The lean-to is very popular given its proximity to the trailhead in Big Hollow.

-Acra Point – Burnt Knob
+Acra Point – Burnt Knob Col

 There is generally a good water supply as you will be lower in the valley.
-This will be your last camping opportunity with dependable water for several miles.
-It will also be the last place you can bail-out on a trail until Elm Ridge about 4 miles away.
+After this spot will be your last camping opportunity with dependable water for several miles.
+It will also be the last place you can bail-out on a trail until Elm Ridge, about 4-miles away.

 Between Burnt Knob and Windham High Peak